napari/napari.github.io/fundamentals/labels.md

 Remember you can use the color picker tool at any point to change the selected label.

-You can adjust the size of your paintbrush using the brush size slider, making it as small as a single pixel for very detailed painting.
+You can adjust the size of your paintbrush using the brush size slider, making it as small as a single pixel for incredibly detailed painting.

 If you have a multidimensional labels layer then your paintbrush will only edit data in the visible slice by default;